On October 17, 1980, 24-year-old Douglas Frierson was found murdered in St. Tammany Parish, Louisiana.

 Burge subsequently filed a federal wrongful conviction lawsuit and a jury awarded him $4.3 million in damages.
 The judgment was set aside on appeal.
-The state of Louisiana awarded him $150,000 in compensation.
+The state of Louisiana.